matthewphamilton/r4dev/content/en/docs/Getting-started/Concepts/Model.md

 linkTitle: "Model"
 weight: 22
 description: >
-  The ready4 model represents youth mental health systems in computer code.
+  ready4 represents youth mental health systems in computer code.
 ---

 A model is a simplified representation of a system of interest.
 In the way we use the term, we also mean that a model is: